JSON vs XMLData FormatsJSON Tutorial

 3.1 JSON Use Cases

-• **APIs**: JSON is the de facto standard for modern APIs due to its lightweight structure and compatibility with JavaScript-based applications.
+• REST APIs JSON is the de facto standard for modern APIs due to its lightweight structure and native compatibility with JavaScript.

-• **Mobile Applications**: JSON is widely used in Android and iOS development for data exchange with servers.
+• Mobile Applications JSON is widely used in Android and iOS development for server communication.

-• **IoT Devices**: JSON's compact size is ideal for devices with limited bandwidth and processing capabilities.
+• IoT Devices JSON’s compact size is ideal for devices with limited bandwidth and processing power.

 3.2 XML Use Cases